RobertBeckebans/Quake-III-Arena-D3D11/README.md

 **Q**: Is this a huge graphical improvement?
 **A**: It's still the same art, so no. Theoretically it can support textures up to 16K square now though!

 **Q**: Is this a huge speed improvement?
 **A**: Not yet.
-15 years ago games built their graphics command buffers on the CPU and drip-fed them to the GPU.
-Nowadays we batch up on the GPU as possible up-front to save bandwidth at run-time.
-In order to be as nonivasive as possible I have emulated the former approach, but this approach doesn't work as well in this day and age.
-It's a priority for me to fix that, however.
+I'm emulating the way things were done in 1999, so the performance is merely 'comparable'. :) I have considered rewriting the renderer from the ground up on a daily basis since starting this project, but I've yet to cave in to this temptation.

 **Q**: How do I know what code you've changed?
 **A**: Apart from the Git diffs, you can look for `@pjb` in the source code.